silvercircle/symbols.nvim/README.md

 **Warning**

-symbols.nvim is in beta.
-Breaking changes are expected, you may encounter some bugs.
-Documentation may be confusing and behavior unpredictable.
+`symbols.nvim` is in beta.
+You may encounter bugs and there will be some breaking changes.

 ## Features